-Is Climate Change the Achilles Heel of the Food Retail Business or Its Biggest Opportunity?
+Is Climate Change Food Retail’s Achilles Heel – or its Biggest Opportunity?

 Food retailers are already dealing with the effects of climate change on their businesses.
 Increased dramatic weather events—more intense and more frequent hurricanes, wildfires, tornadoes, and extreme snow and rain—damage property and impact just-in-time supply chains that keep shelves stocked and communities fed.
 Some industry actors have been working to up their game in terms of risk assessment, disaster preparedness, and crisis management.
 H-E-B in Texas is arguably the weather vane for food retail climate change adaptation: the company’s emergency supply chain protocols, optimized delivery network, and fleet of mobile disaster trailers kept communities stocked with food and necessities during both Hurricane Harvey in 2017 and Winter Storm Uri in 2021.